-Are there any requirements in relation to the labelling of alcoholic spirit drinks within the UK?
+What are the legal requirements for labelling alcoholic spirit drinks within the UK?

 Who do these regulations apply to?

-The regulations cover anyone who is involved in either the production and the selling of spirit drinks within the UK.
-In practice this can include individuals who are involved in the import and export of spirit drinks involved with the UK market and those companies within the UK who produce spirit drinks.
+The Regulations provide important clarification in relation to the labelling of certain spirits.
+They cover anyone involved in either the production and the selling of spirit drinks within the UK.
+In practice, this can include individuals who are involved in the import and export of spirit drinks involved with the UK market, and companies within the UK who produce spirit drinks.

 Drinks which fall within the category of spirits are the following: